I’m a freelance journalist and analyst currently based in Brazil. I’m originally from Western Canada and upstate New York.

-I’ve reported from the former-Soviet Republic of Georgia south of Russia, Hungary, various locations in Western Canada and taught English in Georgia in 2012 while shooting the documentary This is Georgia.
+I also taught English in Georgia in 2012 while shooting the documentary This is Georgia.

-Journalism has taken me into a lot of engaging places and situations, including sporting events, economic discussion panels, political press conferences with Donald Trump, gatherings of white nationalists in Hungary, around separatist regions in the Caucasus, into crowds of Elvis Presley impersonators and their adoring fans and to rodeos where the introductory act involved lighting the ground on fire.
+Journalism has taken me into a lot of interesting places and situations, including sporting events, economic discussion panels with neoliberals in Washington, DC, gatherings of white nationalists in Hungary and Hasidic pilgrims in Ukraine, press conferences with Donald Trump, around separatist regions in the Caucasus, through muddy jungle roads in the Brazilian Amazon during the COVID pandemic, mingling in crowds of hundreds of Elvis Presley impersonators in central Ontario and to rodeos in small town northern Canada where the opening act was lighting the ground on fire.

-I’m always open to receiving commissions.
 Thanks for visiting!

 I just read your article “ Why is spiritual awakening so painful?”, and wanted to thank you for it because, finally, I’ve found the words that reflect what I’m going through.